Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators, Dirac cohomology and unitarizable supermodules

-In general, the Kac induction of a unitarizable $\even$-supermodule is not unitarizable.
-Even more, it can happen that the restriction of a simple $\gg$-supermodule $M$ to $\even$ is unitarizable, even though $M$ is not a unitarizable $\gg$-supermodule.
-The Dirac operator helps to clarify the situation.
+In general, the (Kac) induction of a unitarizable $\even$-supermodule is not itself unitarizable.
+Moreover, it can happen that a simple $\gg$-supermodule $M$ restricts to a unitarizable $\even$-module, even though $M$ is not unitarizable as a $\gg$-supermodule.
+The Dirac operator provides a criterion that helps clarify this situation.